zhugchzo/dl_occurrence_tipping/README.md

 sbatch combine_batches_reverse.slurm
 ```

 This also stacks the labels.csv and groups.csv files, and compresses the folder containing the time series data.
 The final compressed output comes out at GB with increasing bifurcation parameter and GB with decreasing bifurcation parameter.
-Both datasets are archived on Zenodo at https://.
+Training datasets we used in manuscript are archived on Zenodo at https://.

+## Train the deep learning algorithm.